Skip to content

 Can a normal person really beat institutional high-frequency traders?

-No β not on raw speed.
-Firms with co-located hardware will always be faster than you.
-What an individual can realistically do is remove their own avoidable delays and emotional decisions by automating a tested set of rules.
+No — and not only on raw speed.
+Firms with co-located hardware will always be faster than you, and the underlying arms race is a capital-expenditure contest running into the hundreds of millions of dollars.
+Removing the speed disadvantage would not make you profitable either: the empirical record on active retail traders is that the overwhelming majority lose money after costs.
+What an individual can realistically do is remove their own avoidable delays and emotional decisions by automating a tested set of rules — which improves your process, not your odds of beating the market.
 Frame it as closing your own gap, not out-racing professionals, and be deeply sceptical of anyone promising the latter.

 Is algorithmic trading legal for individuals?